tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/10 - Network Security.md

 - The module has dealt with the issues of single CPU systems
 - Most modern systems use multiple cores, each core appearing as a separate processor to the OS.
 - The advantages are the speed-up that this provides in computation.
+- But they require more complex process scheduling algorithms, that brings issues about load balancing and data dependencies.

 ## Wrap Up